chinookproject/Chinook-TestSuite/README.md

 Chinook-TestSuite
 =================

-Chinook Unit Test &amp; Mocking Framework for PHP
+Chinook Unit Test &amp; Mocking Framework for PHP.

+Create mocks and stubs on the fly with the Mock Framework and Unit test your code with the Unit Test framework.
+This all comes in one pakcage, ready and easy to be used!

 Installation &amp; Configuration
 ============